 - Samba — I co‑founded the Samba project, preventing Microsoft and the US Government from becoming the default store for everyone’s files.
 Samba is about digital freedom, as showin in the official history.
 I have developed a timeline of battles lost and won.
 Samba taught me that technical leadership is insufficient.

-- Reversible Computers — These make it possible to rewind applications and entire systems backwards, and then trace forwards again to find complicated bugs and security problems.
-In a world where software is becoming more fragile all the time, this is an obvious answer, and its what I did in the second substantial startup I worked for.
+- Reversible Execution — This is about rewinding systems and applications, and then running them forwards again to find complicated bugs and security problems.
+This helps in our world where software fragility is such a problem, and its what I did in the second substantial startup I worked for.

 - Not Forking — This tool addresses a difficult area in software reproducibility and reliability.
 Not‑forking largely automates change management in ways that version control systems such as Git, Fossil or GitHub cannot.